OUTRIGHT-Vision/api-model/readme.md

 # Laravel-like Api Models
 This library allows you to cast any api response into Laravel-like Models.

+# Disclaimer
+The library is still under development, feel free to open pull requests or suggest any changes.

 ## Installation
 1. Add to your composer file with: `composer require outrightvision/api-model`
 2. Ready to use.